 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Prof. Emmanuel Jacquemin, Pediatric Hepatology Service, Reference Center for Children with Biliary Atresia, Bicêtre Hospital, France, for assistance in the preparation of this report.
+NORD is very grateful to Prof. Emmanuel Jacquemin and Dr Emmanuel Gonzales, Pediatric Hepatology Unit and Pediatric Liver Transplantation Unit, Reference Center for Children with Biliary Atresia, Bicêtre Hospital, Paris, France, for assistance in the preparation of this report.

 Synonyms of MDR3 Deficiency

 - No synonyms found.

 - Progressive Familial Intrahepatic Cholestasis Type 3 (PFIC3)